Descanonge/neba/docs/source/extending.rst

 This whole package was created with extension in mind, since every use case is different and users might want to customize parts of it.
-On the one hand, the dataset specification in :mod:`.data` has flexibility integrated in its structure with individual plugins, so little is to be added on this side.
+On the one hand, the dataset specification in :mod:`.data` has flexibility integrated in its structure with individual modules, so little is to be added on this side.
 On the other hand, they are possible avenues of customization and extensions of current features for the :mod:`.config` submodule that may not be obvious.